Blackburn Olympic F.C.: Stadia and supporters

 Olympic's first match took place on a pitch owned by the Blackburn Cricket Club, situated in open countryside at Higher Oozebooth.
 For the first eighteen months of the club's existence, Olympic played home matches at various sites in Blackburn, including Roe Lee and Cob Wall.
 In 1879 the club's committee secured the lease on a pitch adjacent to the Hole-i'-th'-Wall public house, at the top of the Shear Brow hill.
 The site had previously been used by another club, Queen's Own, but had been left vacant when that club folded after most of its players defected to Blackburn Rovers.

 The playing surface sloped downwards and was initially known for being exceptionally muddy, but in 1880 the club's committee spent £100 improving the drainage.
 Facilities were minimal and most spectators simply stood around the perimeter of the pitch, as was the case at most football grounds at the time.
 A grandstand was erected behind one goal in 1881, but it was severely damaged in a storm in 1884 and was replaced by a more elaborate structure along one of the long sides of the playing area.
 At the same time several other shelters were erected to give spectators in other areas cover from the elements.
 The largest crowd registered at Hole-i'-th'-Wall was approximately 10,000 for a match against Preston North End in November 1884, but crowds of between 1,000 and 2,000 spectators were the norm at Olympic matches.
 After the club's demise the pitch was taken over by the Blackburn Railway Clerks Club.
-It is now the site of St. Mary's College.
+It later became the site of St. Mary's College, which closed in 2022.